gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 I thought: ok, that's nice, that's a real problem.
 But what if you cannot use this `goroutineleak` profile?
 Perhaps you are stuck on an old Go version, perhaps you cannot change the code easily to enable this profile.

 What to do then?
-Well, as always, DTrace comes to the rescue to inspect the inner workings of our programs!
+Well, as always, DTrace comes to the rescue!

 ## What is a goroutine leak, and why is it a problem?